How do you limit the effects of altitude sickness?

 3. Look after your body.

-This sounds obvious but again, this makes a huge difference.
-Firstly we suggest you stay off the alcohol on the way up to Everest Base Camp as it has a significant detrimental effect on hydration.
+This sounds obvious, but again, it makes a huge difference.
+Firstly we suggest you stay off the alcohol on the way up as it has a significant detrimental effect on hydration.
 Whilst on the way down, go for it.
-You would have successfully completed Everest Base Camp and as an EverTrekker it's important to celebrate this amazing achievement.
-Feel free to have a celebratory drink in the worlds highest Irish pub in Namche Bazaar and toast your success.
+You would have successfully completed your awesome trek and it's great to celebrate this amazing achievement.
+If you're in Nepal you could have a celebratory drink in the worlds highest Irish pub in Namche Bazaar and toast your success!
+Or in Tanzania you could share some bubbly and beers with your guides following your successful summit of Kili.

+Eating well is key.
 In the remote Everest region, it can be quite challenging to keep up with your fruit and vegetable intake.
-Aiming for 5 portions of fruit and veg a day is difficult so taking vitamin tablets to help your immune system does help.
-Additionally, we strongly suggest staying off the meat when trekking.
+Aiming for five portions of fruit and veg a day is difficult so taking vitamin tablets to help your immune system does help.
+Additionally, we strongly suggest staying off the meat when trekking in Nepal.
 Some of the meat is fine and personally, I have eaten meat at altitude and not had an issue but I've seen many people get massively sick after eating meat on a trek and since then I've made the choice to stay veggie for the treks.
 The refrigeration is nowhere near what we are used to in the western world and the last thing you need is to be sick whilst trekking.
 You need all the energy you have!

 Another tip I found that works for me is to take aspirin once a day.
 This really helps with adjusting with altitude because it thins your blood a bit.
 It just takes the edge off, if that makes sense.
 Your body goes through physiological changes at high altitude and one of these is that your blood thickens.
 Your body is dealing with an oxygen deprived environment so it adjusts and changes and that's one of the things it does.
 It thickens your blood.
 It produces more red blood cells.
 If you cut or scratch yourself, you won't actually bleed that much.
 It's crazy the first time you see this but it really does have an effect.
 If you do take aspirin to thin your blood, it levels things out a bit.
 This is just from experience and my personal opinion and before taking aspirin, it's always worth having a chat with your GP or a local travel clinic like Nomad.